Nabakrushna Choudhuri: Diplomatic mission

-In 1959, Nabababu and Mridula Sarabhai worked as principal negotiators for Kashmir Affairs.
+In 1959, Nabakrushna Choudhury and Mridula Sarabhai worked as principal negotiators for Kashmir Affairs.
 Many Kashmiri leaders used to visit him at Angul for consultations.
 Around June 1959, he went to Srinagar and stayed there for quite sometime.
 This was a top level diplomatic mission.
 He used to interact with top political leaders and Military Officers.
 Major General H. Singh was the Liaison Officer.